Redocly/redocly-cli/docs/commands/preview-docs.md

 #### Pass entrypoint via configuration file

-Instead of a full path, you can use an alias assigned in your `apiDefinitions` within your `.redocly.yaml` configuration file as entrypoints.
+Instead of a full path, you can use an alias assigned in the `apiDefinitions` section within your `.redocly.yaml` configuration file as the entrypoint.
 For example, `petstore`:

 ```bash command
 openapi preview-docs petstore